Central Sterile Processing and Distribution

 Upon successful completion of this program, the student should be able to:

-1. Apply principles of medical equipment sterilization and disinfection in the health care arena.
+1. Apply principles of medical equipment sterilization and disinfection in the healthcare arena.

 2. Demonstrate competency in the skills and knowledge required for an entry-level sterile processing technician.

-3. Apply principles of distribution of instruments, supplies and equipment.
+3. Apply principles of distribution of instruments, supplies, and equipment.

-4. Use critical thinking to recognize, analyze and solve problems related to sterile processing.
+4. Use critical thinking to recognize, analyze, and solve problems related to sterile processing.

 If you have questions or you would like to receive information by email, please complete the contact form below.